perama-v/address-appearance-index-specs/README.md

 ### Data (required to use the index data)

-The `AddressIndexSubset` is the main container in this section and is subject to SSZ serialization/deserialization to create/access the index data.
+The `AddressIndexVolume` is the main container in this section and is subject to SSZ serialization/deserialization to create/access the index data.

 The remaining containers are components of that container.